PaulVoege/SensorSpacing/readme.md

 pip3 install carla
 pip3 install numpy
 ```
-This will allow you to run python scripts as can be found in Myscripts and Carla_0.9.15/PythonAPI/examples
+This will allow you to run python scripts as can be found in DataGenerator and Carla_0.9.15/PythonAPI/examples

 To launch the CARLA simulator, run "Link to CarlaUE4-Linux-Shipping" in Carla_0.9.15 folder.

 ## Generate Traffic

-In the Data Generator folder:
+In the DataGenerator folder:
 ```
 python gen_traffic.py [-n <#vehicles>] [-w <#walkers>] [--seconds <runtime in seconds>]
 ```